kgoel59/ecom-graphql/README.md

 yarn start
 ```

-You can now start the graphql playground at server/graphql
+You can now start the graphql playground at server/graphql<br/>

+For more info check the docs